 The good news is there is a way.
 A new way, well, sort of as it’s a tweak from another process and it’s called the “no appointment” petition.

-What this means to you is, there is a potential opportunity to bring your case in front of the Court in Rome instead of waiting endlessly for an appointment at your Consulate.
+What this means to you is, there is a potential opportunity to bring your case in front of the Court in your ancestor’s jurisdiction instead of waiting endlessly for an appointment at your Consulate.

-This is significant because until now, the only way you could bring your case to the Court of Rome was if you were following a 1948 Rule or, you had already submitted your application to the Consulate, and they never replied after two years.
+This is significant because until now, the only way you could bring your case to the Court of your ancestor’s jurisdiction was if you were following a 1948 Rule or, you had already submitted your application to the Consulate, and they never replied after two years.

 If you have been struggling with getting an appointment, faced with the no green slots available, open calendars booked for three + years, or they’re simply not even accepting appointments (at the time of writing this New York is the latter) you now have options, but you need proof.